Notice of Discontinuing Trailer Plans:

 One of our twin axle offerings.
-Like all the trailers in our plans, this is designed with beef for uncompromising strength and with lots of options for versatility allowing you to customize it to meet your needs.
+Like all the trailers in our plans, this one has beef for uncompromising strength and with lots of options for versatility allowing you to customize it to meet your needs.
+This trailer has a 7000# capacity.
+For more, see the 6′ x 14′ x 12,000# Utility Trailer Plans.

 - Tandem axle, leaf spring design.